neurogenomics/orthogene/README.md

 tends to be more comprehensive.

-While `"babelgene"` contains less species, it queries a wide variety of orthology databases and can return a column “support\_n” that tells you how many databases support each ortholog gene mapping.
-This can be helpful when you need a quantitative measure of mapping quality.
+While `"babelgene"` contains less species, it queries a wide variety of orthology databases and can return a column “support_n” that tells you how many databases support each ortholog gene mapping.
+This can be helpful when you need a semi-quantitative measure of mapping quality.

 It’s also worth noting that for smaller gene sets, the speed difference between these methods becomes negligible.